agilbert1412/Archipelago.Gifting.Net/README.md

 For example, if your game contains speed boosts that can last 30s, 60s or 90s, then a "Speed" trait of duration 1.0 would be a 60s Speed boost.
 A duration of 0.5 would be 30s, 1.5 would be 90s, and if your mod can generate these with custom values, you could interpret a duration of 10.0 as 600s.

 Once again, it is completely up to the various game developers to define what these values mean for their game.
 They are intended to convey a vague concept, not strict descriptions.

+They should be used to distinguish characteristics of otherwise-similar items from the same game, and their values should always be considered relative, not absolute.

 ## Sending Gifts